 Like the federal FCA, the Colorado Medicaid FCA offers financial rewards to whistleblowers for bringing an action on behalf of the State.
 If the State decides to intervene in a case, the whistleblower may receive 15-25% of the recovery.
 If the State does not intervene and the whistleblower pursues the case on their own, they may receive 25-30% of the recovery.

-Colorado Medicaid FCA and Federal FCA Similarities
+Colorado Medicaid False Claims Act and Federal False Claims Act Similarities

 Key provisions of the Colorado Medicaid FCA mirror the federal FCA, such as:

 - Liability attaches under the Colorado Medicaid FCA for, among other violations: submitting a false claim for payment to the State, or making or using a false record or statement material to a false claim.